-Today, Orphazyme’s technology is based around a drug called arimoclomol, which stimulates an increased production of heat shock proteins in cells experiencing stress or toxicity.
+Today, Orphazyme’s technology is based around the drug arimoclomol, which stimulates an increased production of heat-shock proteins in cells experiencing stress or toxicity.

-When we began our company, our focus was on making a positive difference for patients with rare diseases with a high unmet need.
-In line with this, today we are working to create new therapeutic approaches for a number of different rare diseases, including Niemann-Pick type C, Gaucher’s disease, sporadic Inclusion Body Myositis (sIBM) and Amyotrophic Lateral Sclerosis (ALS).
-Our aim is to slow or even prevent disease progression and we believe our approach has the potential to dramatically improve the lives of those suffering from a range of degenerative diseases which currently don’t have satisfactory treatments.
+Since Orphazyme was founded, focus has been on making a positive difference for patients with rare diseases with a high unmet need.
+In line with this, we are today working to create new therapeutic approaches for a number of different rare diseases, including sporadic Inclusion Body Myositis (sIBM), Amyotrophic Lateral Sclerosis (ALS), Niemann-Pick disease Type C (NPC), and Gaucher disease.
+Our aim is to slow or even prevent disease progression and we believe our approach has the potential to dramatically improve the lives of those suffering from a range of degenerative diseases, which currently do not have satisfactory treatments.